lizkavalski/liz_book_app/README.md

 ## Getting Started
 <!-- What are the steps that a user(another developer) must take in order to build this app on their own machine and get it running? -->
--At this point the steps that a user must take in order to build this app on their own machine and get it running is
+-At this point the steps that a user must take in order to build this app on their own machine and get it running is you will need to `git clone`this repo, then run a npm i to insteall the depenencies on to your local machine.

 ## Architecture